St Peter's Collegiate Church: Today

-Worship is in the Catholic tradition of the Church of England.
+Worship is in the High church tradition of the Church of England.
 Vestments, reservation and the sacrament of reconciliation are all part of its tradition with incense used at festival services.
 Sunday services usually comprise Holy Communion, Choral Eucharist, and Choral Evensong.
 Choral Evensong is also sung on Wednesdays at 5.15pm.

 St. Peter's is open on weekdays and Saturdays, and before and after services on Sundays.
 There is a shop within the church and a coffee lounge in the nearby St Peter's House.

 The church has strong links with St Peter's Collegiate Academy, which, although founded adjacent to the church in 1847, is now located at Compton Park, along with St Edmund's Catholic Academy and the Wolverhampton Wanderers FC training ground.

 Lists of Incumbents

 Rectors of St Peter's Collegiate Church

 After the suppression of the deanery, a new sacrist, John Dakeyne, was appointed in 1847, with a view to making him rector on the winding up of the college.
 This duly occurred in the following year.